The Purpose Of Chicken And Rice Recipes

 The first and most often overlooked reason why Chicken & Rice is so successful is its simplicity.
 Many dog food brands and recipes try too hard to be different and unique.
 While exotic and new ingredients may appeal to dog owners, many dogs will do far better on a more reliable and simplistic diet, even if it is a little dull.

-For those wanting to know more about food allergies for pets, we’d also recommend the American College of Veterninary Nutrition’s FAQ page which discusses food allergies.
+For those wanting to know more about food allergies for pets, we’d also recommend the American College of Veterinary Nutrition’s FAQ page, which discusses food allergies.

 Chicken Vs. Chicken Meal

 Many dog owners will turn their nose up at Meat Meals, such as Chicken Meal.
 They believe them to be inferior ingredients that are heavily processed.

 However, this is far from the truth, and Meat Meals can be a positive addition to dog food.

 The core difference between Meat Meals and whole meat cuts is that they have had the vast majority of their moisture removed.
 Moisture makes up as much as 80% of whole meat by weight.

 By removing this moisture, the Meat Meal is a far denser source of protein and fat, which are the critical nutrients in a dog’s diet.

 The consequence of this increased density is that a dog food recipe with Chicken Meal listed as its first listed ingredient will contain far more Chicken, protein, and fat than a dog food recipe that lists Chicken as its first listed ingredient.

 The Chicken present in Chicken and Rice recipes should provide the bulk of the protein a dog requires.

 Protein is essential for dogs as it is required to repair, maintain, and grow a dog’s muscles and tissues.